anthonyyoussef01/anthonyyoussef01/README.md

 ### Hi there 👋

-- 🎓 I’m currently taking a master's in AI, so if my code starts writing itself, you'll know why!
+- 🤘 Currently taking a master's in AI at UT Austin, so if my code starts writing itself, you'll know why!
 - 🔭 Open to Software Engineering positions where I learn and grow, but I'm current working on some personal projects.
 Mainly, QAMOUS ([Front-End](https://github.com/anthonyyoussef01/urban-dictionary-ar), [Back-End](https://github.com/anthonyyoussef01/urban-dictionary-ar-backend), [Data](https://github.com/anthonyyoussef01/urban-dictionary-ar-data-scraping))
-- 🌱 I’m currently learning NextJS, Tailwind, Rust, and some COBOL!
+- 🌱 Learning ML, DL, RL, Rust, and some COBOL!
 - 🤔 I’m looking for help with my Qamous Project so if you're interested, please reach out to me
 - 💬 Ask me about my projects and experience
 - 📫 How to reach me: go to my LinkedIn profile and message me there